erizov/Professor/semester_2/lecture_07_creational_patterns/builder/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Builder is the best solution for all problems" ✓ **CORRECT**: Builder has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Builder is the best solution for all problems" ✓ **CORRECT**: Builder has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Builder is too complex to understand"
 ✓ **CORRECT**: Builder can be understood by breaking it down into smaller steps

-## Examples of ImplRealizationis algorithm/pattern is implemented in the following frameworks and technologies:
+## Examples of ImplRealizationis strategy/pattern is implemented in the following frameworks and technologies:

 ### Spring Framework